HamzehJaafar/MovieRecommender/readme.md

 # Movie Recommender

-Project is developed using NodeJS, JavaScript, and HTML.
+Project is developed using NodeJS, JavaScript, and HTML along with user-based Collaborative Filtering prediction model.

 # Files: